-Figure 1: Relative Prices and Population Density over Distance nates from ports, or is directed toward them.
-These features allow us to represent a two-dimensional geography on the line, leading to closed-form characterizations for aggregate equilibrium outcomes and making the model tractable for counterfactuals.
+Figure 1: Relative Prices and Population Density over Distance equilibrium outcomes and making the model tractable for counterfactuals.

 Since all locations $\ell \in (b, \overline{\ell}]$ are in autarky, they are incompletely specialized and their relative price is $p_A = a$.
 Given this price in the autarkic region and the regional pattern of production, the no-arbitrage conditions (12) and (13) generate the regional price distribution as function of the internal boundary b.
 Henceforth, we assume that the economy is a net exporter of X, and below we provide the conditions under which this is the case.
 Therefore, the distribution of local relative prices is given by